-The interactivity does not stop with the website.
-Ayers and Thomas have published an 'article' in the December 2003 American Historical Review.
-Like many established scholarly journals, the AHR publishes both print and online versions.
+And the interactivity does not stop with the website.
+Ayers and Thomas are about to publish an "article" in the December, 2003 American Historical Review.
+Like many established scholarly journals, the AHR currently publishes both analog and online versions.
 The online publication is only about three years old, and until now the e-journal has largely consisted of digital versions of the printed texts.
 But no longer.
 The Ayers-Thomas piece does not really have a central narrative, and it is full of choices for the user to make.
-The interactive experiences of users will be different from one another, and there is no way to replicate this phenomenon in print.
+The interactive experiences of users will be different from one another, so that there is no way to replicate this phenomenon in print.
 In effect, the AHR will now be publishing two different journals, and this will make a profound difference to the distribution and archiving of historical knowledge as the trend continues.

 A final point about Valley of the Shadow.
-As I have already said, the site is equally well adapted for research and for teaching.
-I think this is a central and little noted phenomenon of the digital humanities world.
-Almost all of the significant humanities databases are at least potentially dual functional in this way, although of course some, like the Ayers-Thomas site, are specifically structured to facilitate teaching from them.
+As I have already said, the site is equally well-adapted for research and for teaching.23 I think this is a central and little-noted phenomenon of the digital humanities world.
+Almost all of the significant humanities databases are at least potentially dual-functional in this way, although of course some, like the Ayers-Thomas site, are specifically structured to facilitate teaching from them.
 John Unsworth has argued that the research function should guide the construction of humanities databases, since many sites built specifically for teaching have been weak analytically and from the point of view of content.
-Certainly the IATH experience gives strong support for Unsworth's position.
-But nevertheless many of the major scholarly sites are used for teaching, and I think that as we learn more about how to teach digitally, this will become the norm.
-I suppose we should urge the creators of research databases to think hard and early about how their web designs can subsequently be used to support web-based teaching.
-And in this regard, the research being done by Mills Kelly of George Mason University comparing the effectiveness of online with traditional classroom teaching is extremely important.
-But to the extent that we can make the case for the utility of the use of digital technology in teaching, it will have a major impact on how universities think about both databases and their creators - they may be more willing to fund their creation, and more willing to recognise their creators for the original and productive scholars they are.